Skip to content

 Xero accounting integration overview

-In this article we look at Modulr Accounts Payable's Xero accounting integration, how it works, what syncs from Xero to Accounts Payable and from Accounts Payable to Xero.
+How it works, what syncs from Xero to Accounts Payable and from Accounts Payable to Xero.

 • Purchase Invoices: All details related to your purchase invoices are transferred.